sangria-graphql/sangria-graphql.github.io/learn.md

 It is also available as an [Activator template]({{site.link.akka-http-example.activator}}).

 I would also would recommend you to check out [{{site.link.try}}]({{site.link.try}}).
-It is an example of GraphQL server written with Play framework and Sangria.
+It is an example of a GraphQL server written with Play framework and Sangria.
 It also serves as a playground, where you can interactively execute GraphQL queries and play with some examples.

-If you want to use sangria with react-relay framework, they you also need to include [sangria-relay]({{site.link.repo.sangria-relay}}):
+If you want to use sangria with the react-relay framework, they you also need to include [sangria-relay]({{site.link.repo.sangria-relay}}):

 ```scala
 libraryDependencies += "{{site.groupId}}" %% "sangria-relay" % "{{site.version.sangria-relay}}"